The importance of rituals or symbolic acts in managing change

 These emotional / psychological processes are called transitions.
 And they come in three stages.

-The first is Separation.
-This is where we come to terms with the idea that we have to let go of a past that has gone forever.
+The first stage is Separation.
+This is where we come to terms with the idea that we need to let go of a past that has gone forever.

-To do this, we need to realise that emotions are not rational so they cannot be resolved in purely rational ways.
+To do this well, it is important to realise that emotions are not rational so they cannot be resolved in purely rational ways.
 We cannot simply say, “The past has gone, get over it.”

 Instead, we need to talk in a language that our emotions will understand.
 And this is the language of rituals and symbolic acts.